spryker/spryker-docs/docs/pbc/all/service-point-management/202311.0/unified-commerce/enable-click-collect.md

 ## Recommended customizations for Click & Collect

-Since the product catalog and the product details page do not support Click & Collect, we recommend customizing the PDP as follows:
+Since the product catalog and the product details page (PDP) do not support Click & Collect, we recommend customizing the PDP as follows:

-1. To filter out and display one specific offer in the first position of the offers section, implement the Default Product Offer Reference Strategy.
+1. To display a specific offer in the first position of the offers section, implement the Default Product Offer Reference Strategy.
 For more details, see [Install the Marketplace Product Offer feature](https://docs.spryker.com/docs/pbc/all/offer-management/202307.0/marketplace/install-and-upgrade/install-features/install-the-marketplace-product-offer-feature.html#set-up-behavior).

-2. To filter the list of product offers and show only one product offer in the offers sections, override the Merchant Product Offer Widget behavior.
+2. To show only one product offer in the offers section, override the Merchant Product Offer Widget behavior with a filter.
 This filter should display one product offer with an empty service and shipment type set to _empty_ or _Delivery_.
 When adding products to cart, the delivery shipment type applies by default, and the customer can change it to pickup during checkout if needed.
 For more details on the product offers widget, see [Render merchant product offers on the Storefront](/docs/pbc/all/offer-management/202307.0/marketplace/render-merchant-product-offers-on-the-storefront.html).

 3. To show information about product availability in the service point locations, add the Service Point Widget to the PDP.
 For instructions, see [Install the Service Points feature](https://docs.spryker.com/docs/pbc/all/service-point-management/202311.0/unified-commerce/install-features/install-the-service-points-feature.html).

-As a result, you will have the following user journey:
+As a result, customers have the following user journey with Click & Collect:
-1. Customer goes to the Product Details Page.
+1. Go to the PDP.
-2. Customer sees that a product is available for delivery and for pickup.
+2. Discover possible shipment options: delivery and pickup.
-3. Customer adds the product to the shopping cart.
+3. Add the product to cart.
-4. Customer goes through checkout and selects a shipment type: *Pickup*.
+4. Go to checkout and select the pickup shipment type.
-5. Customer observes product availability in the retail locations and selects one where it's available.
+5. Discover product availability in the retail locations and select one.
-6. Customer completes checkout by placing the order.
+6. Place the order.